-UPTOWN PARK'S STREETS WERE MADE FOR WALKING

-THE SUSTAINABILITY FOCUS for the

-renovation of Houston's Uptown Park involved the transformation of a property dominated by unshaded parking lots and vehicular traffic to one that enables comfortable and enjoyable pedestrian use.
+THE SUSTAINABILITY FOCUS for the renovation of Houston's Uptown Park involved the transformation of a property dominated by unshaded parking lots and vehicular traffic to one that enables comfortable and enjoyable pedestrian use.
 Uptown Park consists of seven individual retail buildings, each separated by parking areas and drive lanes.
 Through the renovation, EDENS linked the various buildings with new sidewalks shaded with oaks, canopies and landscaping.
 A plaza with a fountain sheltered with shade sails is the central focus of the new pedestrian promenade while a service alley is being transformed into a unique dining space.
 Uptown Park was a successful conversion from a retail property dominated by vehicular use to one with a pedestrian sensitivity, encouraging patron dwell time.
 Its design incorporates various objectives of the LEED for Neighborhood Development program.
 Creating the pedestrian orientation minimizes the adverse environmental effects of parking facilities and automobile use and further reduces public health risks by encouraging physical activity associated with walking and bicycling.
 ADDITIONAL SUSTAINABLE POINTS:

-- Installed 6 electric vehicle charging stations. - Converted 123 light posts to LED. - Increased access by establishing connectivity to a planned Bus Rapid Transit station. - Improved storm water management by reducing impervious surfaces and increasing landscaped areas. - Reduced heat island effect with the addition of tree canopies.
+- Added 20 bike racks to encourage alternative transportation - Converted 123 light posts to LED. - Increased access by establishing connectivity to a planned Bus Rapid Transit station. - Improved storm water management by reducing impervious surfaces and increasing landscaped areas. - Reduced heat island effect with the addition of tree canopies.